waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Progress & Objectives
 - **Battle Status:** Whitney Defeated.
 Plain Badge and TM45 obtained.
 Psychic Mark defeated.
 Schoolboy Alan defeated.
 - **Squirtbottle Quest:** Started Turn 4268.
 (Ongoing)
-  - 1. Talk to the Lass next to the "wiggly tree" (Sudowoodo) on Route 36.
+  - 1. Talk to the Lass (Floria) next to the "wiggly tree" (Sudowoodo) on Route 36.
+(COMPLETED Turn 4347)
   - 2. Return to the Flower Shop Teacher in Goldenrod (11_8) for the SQUIRTBOTTLE.
   - 3. Use SQUIRTBOTTLE on the tree on Route 36.
 - **Delivery:** Deliver KENYA (Spearow) to Route 31.